Stock Price Responses to Firm-Level News in Supply Chain Networks: Data

-Third, to identify global supply chains among publicly listed firms in the world, we rely on data from FactSet that cover a number of firms across the world for the period 2003--2016 obtained as of January 18, 2023.
-The FactSet data include major clients of each firm reported in its financial statement.
-The US, Japanese, and many other governments require every listed firm to disclose its major clients with which the sales are more than 10\% of its total sales, at least in the period examined in this study \cite{FASF2024}.
-Therefore, based on published financial statements and, in addition, supplemental information from news articles and web sites, FactSet identifies supply chains of listed and non-listed firms with their major partners.
+To identify global supply chains among publicly listed firms in the world, we rely on data from FactSet that cover a number of firms worldwide for the period 2003--2016, as of January 18, 2023.
+The FactSet data include major clients of each firm reported in its financial statements.
+The US, Japanese, and many other governments require every listed firm to disclose its major clients whose sales account for more than 10\% of its total sales, at least in the period examined in this study \cite{FASF2024}.
+Therefore, based on published financial statements and, in addition, supplemental information from news articles and websites, FactSet identifies supply chains of listed and non-listed firms with their major partners.
 Table \ref{tab:sc_global} shows the number of all firms (for reference) and listed firms (our sample) in the FactSet data and their supply-chain links by year.
-The number of firms covered in the FactSet data increased rapidly over time, because the dataset has been constructed recently and thus ignores firms in the distant past.
-In a later section, the recorded supply chain links at the time are considered to estimate the impact of the news on supply chains.
+The number of firms covered in the FactSet data increased rapidly over time, because the dataset has been constructed recently and thus does not cover firms in the distant past.
+In a later section, the recorded supply chain links at the time are used to examine news-related stock price changes along supply chain relationships.

+The FactSet supply chain database does not cover the full universe of firms worldwide.
+Instead, it identifies major customer–supplier relationships disclosed in financial statements and related sources, which are typically limited to economically significant partners.
+As a result, its coverage is intentionally limited, especially in earlier years.

+FactSet uses its own identifier system, referred to as the FactSet Security Identifier.
+We convert these identifiers to RICs in order to link the FactSet data with news and stock price data.